-Efficiency Nova Scotia‘s Home Energy Assessment Program, delivered by Clean Nova Scotia, will help you make your home more energy efficient.
+Efficiency Nova Scotia‘s Home Energy Assessment Program, delivered by the Clean Foundation, will help you make your home more energy efficient.
 Our certified energy advisors will provide you with a personalized list of energy efficiency improvements for your home plus potential rebates for the upgrades!

 To learn more about the program and rebate eligibility, click here.